 Being a teacher requires constant planning and preparation to deliver the best instruction to students.
-While some curriculum is provided by schools, teachers often desire to present information in new and different ways, supplement their lessons or have the ability to easily create customized quizzes or tests.
-No matter what subject you teach – English, math, science, history or something else – this guide is home to resources that will make your difficult job a little bit easier.
-With links to more than 40 sites covering eight academic subjects, this guide is a terrific asset to teachers of all grades and subjects looking for free lesson plans, activities, games, handouts, slideshows, tests and quizzes.
+While some curriculum is provided by schools, teachers often want to present information in new and different ways, supplement their lessons, or easily create customized quizzes or tests.
+No matter what subject you teach — English, math, science, history, or something else — this guide is home to resources that will make your difficult job a little bit easier.
+With links to more than 40 sites covering eight academic subjects, this guide is a terrific asset to teachers of all grades and subjects looking for free lesson plans, activities, games, handouts, slideshows, tests, and quizzes.

 General Teacher Resources